Innovative, Non-Surgical, Painless & Curative

-LI-ESWT (Low Intensity-Extracorporeal Shock Wave Therapy) is a relatively new, painless method for treatment of ED.
-It has been proven, in the past 10 years, to be extremely effective in improving ED in most men.
+Shockwave Therapy, also known as Pressure Wave Therapy or LI-ESWT (Low Intensity-Extracorporeal Shock Wave Therapy) is a relatively new, painless method for treatment of ED.
+It has been proven, in the past 10 years, to be very effective in improving ED in most men.

 The extraordinary feature of LI-ESWT is that it is the first potential non-surgical curative treatment for ED.
-Current treatment of ED, using pills or injections, is extremely successful, but they have always relied on ongoing management of the condition.
+Current treatment of ED, using pills or injections, is successful, but has always relied on ongoing management of the condition.
 That is, anyone using pills or other treatments must plan to use them before each sexual activity.
 LI-ESWT treatment potentially improves a man’s sexual functioning whenever he is sexually active.
-This may allow him to get and maintain a good erection without requiring an immediate intervention, or improve his function so that he can use a less powerful method to be successful (i.e. function with using pills as opposed to injections.)
+This may allow him to get and maintain a good erection without requiring an immediate intervention, or improve his function so that he can use a less invasive method to be successful (e.g. function with using pills as opposed to injections.)

 LI-ESWT treatment is currently approved for ED in Europe, South America, China, and Canada.
-In the US, LI-ESWT treatment is currently FDA approved as a treatment method for plantar fasciitis and not for erectile dysfunction.
+In the US, LI-ESWT treatment is not currently FDA approved as a treatment method for ED, but Shockwave Therapy is approved as a treatment for plantar fasciitis.
 However, there is at least one company that is currently planning a US trial for FDA approval.

-There is an extensive body of scientific research that shows LI-ESWT’s effectiveness.
-The most widely used scale to measure a man’s satisfaction with his erection is called the IIEF-5 (International Index of Erectile Function.)
+There is an extensive body of scientific research17 that shows LI-ESWT’s effectiveness.
+The most widely used scale to measure a man’s satisfaction with his erection is called the IIEF-5 (International Index of Erectile Function).
 It consists of 5 questions, with a possible score of 1-5 on each.
-If a man improves by five points, his erectile dysfunction improves one level, for example “from moderate to mild”.
+If a man improves by five points, his erectile dysfunction improves one level, for example “from moderate to mild.”

-Looking at an aggregate of the major studies (termed a “meta-analysis”), an average man’s erectile status will improve after treatment by a full 5 points (or level), moving from severe to moderate, from moderate to mild, from mild to normal.
+An aggregate of the major studies (termed a “meta-analysis”), found that an average man’s erectile status improved by a full 5 points (or level) after treatment with LI-ESWT, moving from severe to moderate, from moderate to mild, from mild to normal.

 The exciting thing about these studies is the quality of the research design.
 The studies are randomized double-blind placebo-controlled (RDBPC’s), which are considered the gold standard in study design.
 Patients are randomly assigned to the treatment or non-treatment group.
 The physicians conducting the study do not know which patient is in which group.
 Each patient receives either treatment or a sham treatment, but is unaware of which he is receiving.